SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/outlier.md

 extract **\_count_violation**.

-This way, you will not need to build an alert for each series of data (each
-\_sourcehost in the previous example), and you can automatically monitor a dynamic series for deviating behavior.
+This way, you will not need to build an alert for each series of data (each `_sourceHost` in the previous example), and you can automatically monitor a dynamic series for deviating behavior.

 The following example query allows you to monitor when application users